 2. Carbon Monoxide

 This is one of the by-products of the combustion of gas in ventless fireplaces.
 Carbon monoxide is an odorless and colorless gas.
-As such, it can slowly poison without your awareness.
-Some of the health conditions associated with inhalation of carbon monoxide include nausea, dizziness, asphyxiation and loss of consciousness.
+As such, it can slowly poison you and your family without your awareness.
+Some of the health conditions associated with inhalation of carbon monoxide include nausea, dizziness, asphyxiation, and loss of consciousness.

 3. Oxygen Depletion

 Vent-free fireplaces tend to deplete the oxygen supply within a room.
 Many fireplace manufacturers have designed models with a higher safety level in the event of oxygen depletion.
 These models incorporate an oxygen depletion sensor.
 It detects the oxygen levels in the room where the fireplace is installed.
 The sensor disables the fireplace before the oxygen levels get to an undesirably low level.
 This helps to prevent health-related complications that have been a concern with the fireplace.
 It should be noted, however, that like all electronic devices, the sensor may fail.
 This exposes you and your family to danger.
 Besides, oxygen depletion can also result if you run the fireplace beyond the recommended period.
 The rule of the thumb for ventless fireplaces is not to exceed 6 hours of continuous operation.
 However, it is best to adhere to the time stipulated by the manufacturer.